đ Table of contents

 annotation on the MessageRestController

 class specifies that each method of the controller class produces a JSON response body.
-Instead of returning the name of the Thymeleaf template, we can directly return Java objects.
+Instead of returning the name of the template, we can directly return Java objects.
 For example the getAllMessages

 method returns a list of Message